hichamelhady/ConsoElec/README.md

-# ConsoElec  - An interactive way to understand the electricity consomation
+# ConsoElec  - An interactive way to understand the electricity consumption

 Project done by :
 - EL BOUJDAINI Idriss